SEARCHING YOUR FAMILY'S PAST

 LOCAL LIBRARIES

-Be aware that not all of the facilities mentioned have genealogical information, but if you are looking for the wider picture of your family, some, like village clerk offices, may hold facts of interest.
+Be aware that not all of the facilities mentioned have genealogical information, but if you are looking for the wider picture of your family, some may hold facts of interest.
 Again, not all of our small libraries will admit to having genealogical information.
-Almost all of them do have county histories, and some have very local history, perhaps town histories, if they are available.
+Almost all of them do have county histories, and some have a little very local history, perhaps township or village histories, if they are available.
 They may have information on Civil War service, World War I and II participants, diaries, or journals, scrapbooks, and at most, one or two genealogies donated by the author.
 Some may be staffed by part time non-professionals, actually volunteers, and may not really know what they do have.
 Family history is a very small part of their service.
-A few gems, such as Lyme Free Library in Chaumont, the Bodman Library in Philadelphia, and Hawn Library in Clayton, actually maintain a genealogical presence.
-The only way to discover whether one is of interest to you is to make a personal visit.
+A few gems, such as Lyme Free Library in Chaumont, the Carthage Free Library in Carthage, the Bodman Library in Philadelphia, Theresa Free Library in Theresa, and Hawn Library in Clayton, actually maintain a genealogical presence.
+Volunteers manning the genealogical section of the library may be there only once a week or twice a month, so it is doubly important to contact the library before showing up on the doorstep.
+Librarians have learned through sad experience that opening their special collections to the public, without supervision, invites disaster.
+The only way to discover whether a library is of interest to you is to make a personal visit.

 FORT DRUM